Pecos, Texas, United States of America: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. It's important that you find the right kind.
-A lot of adapters on sale are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
+A plug adapter that supports outlet types A and B. Check that you get the necessary type.
+The majority of adapters currently sold are simply plugs and require your devices to change the voltage themselves.
+If your devices can't do that they could get destroyed.
 This one works in most places.

 Power bank for devices